Code-Institute-Submissions/urmv2/README.md

         their own research towards any information they find interesting within the content.
-This ability is abetted by the use of academically-standardised Harvard referencing, which is likely to be a format that the reader understands and provides them all the information to find sources that are physical materials, such as books.
+This ability is abetted by the use of academically-standardised Harvard referencing, which is likely to be a format that the reader understands and provides the user with all the information to find sources that are physical materials, such as books.
     * To complement this ease of user-research further, any sources that are available online have been directly linked to and accessible by the user.
 This includes